AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-action-asset-listing-view.md

    /apps/fd/cm/ma/gui/components/admin/clientlibs/admin

-    1. Right-click the **admin** folder at the following path and select **Create &gt; Create File**:
+    1. Right-click the **[!UICONTROL admin]** folder at the following path and select **[!UICONTROL Create > Create File]**:

        /apps/fd/cm/ma/gui/components/admin/clientlibs/admin

        Name the file as POST.jsp.
 (The filename needs to be POST.jsp only.)

-    1. Double-click the **POST.jsp** file to open it in CRX.
+    1. Double-click the **[!UICONTROL POST.jsp]** file to open it in CRX.
-    1. Add the following code to POST.jsp file and click **Save All**:
+    1. Add the following code to POST.jsp file and click **[!UICONTROL Save All]**:

        This code is specific to the letter render service.
 For any other asset, add that asset's java libraries to this code.
 For more information on AEM Forms APIs, see [AEM Forms API](https://adobe.com/go/learn_aemforms_javadocs_63_en).

        For more information on AEM libraries, see AEM [Components](/help/sites-developing/components.md).

        ```xml
        /*Import libraries.
 Here we are downloading letter flat pdf with input xml data so we require letterRender Api.
 For any other Module functionality we need to first import that library. */
        <%@include file="/libs/foundation/global.jsp"%>
        <!DOCTYPE html lang="en" PUBLIC "-//W3C//DTD XHTML 1.1//EN" "https://www.w3.org/TR/xhtml11/DTD/xhtml11.dtd">
        <%@page import="com.adobe.icc.ddg.api.*"%>